jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 The paging node, or master, does the following:

 - Sends a page message (packet with only the DAC of the paged node) over 32 frequency hops, (from DAC, split into 2\*16 frequencies).
-- This is repeated until a response is recieved.
+- This is repeated until a response is received.
-- When a response is recieved, send a FHS message to allow the paged node to synchronize to the piconet
+- When a response is received, send a FHS message to allow the paged node to synchronize to the piconet